OneGov/onegov-cloud/README.md

 > NOTE: Make sure you don't miss the single quotes

-**1) Use existing organisation - Transfer remote database to local setup**

-This will transfer the databases from remote to your local setup e.g. Community Ottenbach and many more

-Assuming the remote db is taken form server 'erebos'

-    onegov-core transfer erebos.seantis.ch --add-admins

-> While doing so a 'Permission denied' error may occur saying 'could not change directory' pointing to your local folder ../onegov-cloud.
-This does not hinder your local setup to work.
-Root cause of the error unknown.

-**2) Org, Town, Town6, Agency, FSI and Translator Directory**
+**Org, Town, Town6, Agency, FSI and Translator Directory**

-Create a new organisation in the database together with a new admin (adjust the path according to your configuration):
+Create a new organization in the database together with a new admin (adjust the path according to your configuration):

     onegov-org --select /onegov_town6/govikon add "Gemeinde Govikon"
     onegov-user --select /onegov_town6/govikon add admin admin@example.org --password test --no-prompt